 At least subconsciously, we kept trying to answer seemingly unanswerable questions.
 What is missing?
 What don’t we know or acknowledge?
 Why do we still feel empty and incomplete?

-“We Will Rebuild”
+Jonathan Cahn“We Will Rebuild”

-Exactly 10 years after the bin-Laden-inspired attack, a book hit the market, written by Jonathan Cahn, a Messianic Jewish Rabbi, of whom few had heard by that time.
+Exactly 10 years after the bin-Laden-inspired attack, a book hit the market, written by Jonathan Cahn, a Messianic Jewish Rabbi, of whom few had heard at that time.
 The book was titled The Harbinger, and it spent 100 weeks on the New York Times best-seller list.
 Word of mouth won it a huge readership, particularly throughout the conservative and evangelical Christian communities and churches, and in Jewish Messianic congregations.

 I had heard a little about the book, but I had not yet found a compelling reason to read it.
 But after it was strongly recommended to me by a cousin of mine and his wife (thanks, David & Joan!), I bought a copy and (to quote an old phrase) I couldn’t put it down.
 The author’s huge and important message centered around three main things: (1) 9/11, (2) a brief passage from the book of Isaiah, and (3) the author’s seemingly inexhaustible knowledge of Old and New Testament scriptures.

 This is not a “book report” on The Harbinger, by any means.
-Suffice it to say that the book draws startling and undeniable parallels between events in the final days of the ancient kingdom of Israel and the 21st century nation of the United States — up to and including 9/11.
+Suffice it to say that the book draws startling and undeniable parallels between events in the final days of the ancient kingdom of Israel and the 21st-century nation of the United States — up to and including 9/11.

 I’ve had many conversations with people about the book in the intervening years, and they almost always have been very positive about it.
 Virtually every one of them, however, talked mainly or exclusively about the book’s prophecy content.
 “If ancient Israel had an event that mirrored our 9/11, and therefore was a kind of prophecy for it, then what happened to Israel afterward?
 Is that also a prophecy for what is going to happen to America??”
 And to be fair, there is no doubt that these are important questions that Jonathan Cahn wanted his readers to explore and take to heart.